 The "Leaving Home" lighting switches off in the following cases:

-- · Automaticallu, when the "Leaving Home" delay period ends (default 30 sec). - When the vehicle is locked using the remote control - When the light switch is turned to position 0. - With the ignition is switched on.
+- Automatically, when the "Leaving Home" switch-on time ends (default 30 sec). - When the vehicle is locked using the remote control. - When the light switch is turned to position (. - With the ignition is switched on.